zoegaidmore/cse15l-lab-reports/LabReport3.md

 The new code, however, added the elements of `arr` to the empty array `newArray` in reverse order. `newArray` is then returned, which is an array containing the elemtns of `arr` in reverse order.

 ### Part 2:

+**4 interesting command-line options or alternate ways to use the the `grep` command:**

+For each of those options, give 2 examples of using it on files and directories from ./technical.
+Show each example as a code block that shows the command and its output, and write a sentence or two about what it’s doing and why it’s useful.

+**Sources:**